garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/configuring-storage-account.md

 Following the above criteria, follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

-### Step 1: Configuring a Storage Account
+### Step 1: Configuring a Priavate Endpoint

 Now follow the below steps to configure the Storage Account:

-1. Go to **Home > Storage Accounts** and click on the Storage Account to want to access through the private endpoint.
+1. Go to **Home > Storage Accounts** and click on the Storage Account you want to access through the private endpoint.
 2. Go to **Networking > Firewalls and virtual networks** tab in the **Security + Networking** section and under `Public network access` choose the `Disabled` option.
 Click on **Save**.
 This will make your storage account completely private.

 ![Azure Storage Account access](../../../.gitbook/assets/azure-storage-account-networking.png)